• Skip to primary navigation

 What else can this thandai powder be used for?

-This powder can be stored in the refrigerator for about 3-4 months.
-I haven’t tested beyond that time, as we use this blend in our recipes often.
+I store this powder in the refrigerator for about 3-4 months.
+I haven't tested beyond that time, as we use this blend in our recipes often.

 How to make this drink and when can you serve this drink?